-- To calculate the size of the redo log, issue the command SHOW VARIABLES LIKE 'innodb_log_file%', and based on the output, multiply the innodb_log_file_size setting by innodb_log_files_in_group.
-To compute redo log size at the physical level, look in the datadir directory of the MySQL instance and sum the sizes of the files matching the pattern ib_logfile. - The InnoDB LSN value corresponds to the number of bytes written to the redo log.
-To check the LSN at some point in time, issue the command SHOW ENGINE INNODB STATUS and look under the LOG heading.
+- To calculate the size of the redo log, issue the command SHOW VARIABLES LIKE 'innodb\log\file%', and based on the output, multiply the innodb\log\file\size setting by innodb\log\files\in\group.
+To compute redo log size at the physical level, look in the datadir directory of the MySQL instance and sum the sizes of the files matching the pattern ib\logfile\. - The InnoDB LSN value corresponds to the number of bytes written to the redo log.
+To check the LSN at some point in time, issue the command SHOW ENGINE INNODE STATUS and look under the LOG heading.
 While planning your backup strategy, record the LSN values periodically and subtract the earlier value from the current one to calculate how much redo data is generated each hour, day, and so on.

 Prior to MySQL 5.5, it was common practice to keep the redo logs fairly small to avoid long startup times when the MySQL server was killed rather than shut down normally.
-In MySQL 5.5 and higher, the performance of crash recovery is significantly improved.
+In MySQL 5.5 and higher, the performance of crash recovery is significantly improved, as described in Optimizing InnoDB Configuration Variables.
 With those releases, you can make your redo log files bigger if that helps your backup strategy and your database workload.

 • This type of incremental backup is not so forgiving of too-low --start-lsn values as the standard --incremental option.
-For example, you cannot make a full backup and then make a series of -- incremental-with-redo-log-only backups all using the same --start-lsn value.
+For example, you cannot make a full backup and then make a series of --incremental-with-redo-log-only backups all using the same --start-lsn value.
 Make sure to specify the precise end LSN of the previous backup as the start LSN of the next incremental backup; do not use arbitrary values.